FIBA holds draws for Olympic basketball tournaments - WTMJ

 The U.S. women will be coached by Dawn Staley.
 The Americans are going for a seventh consecutive Olympic title — and if they make it to Tokyo, Sue Bird and Diana Taurasi may become the first Americans to play on five gold-medal basketball teams.

-The U.S. women are headed to Group B, where they’ll face Nigeria on July 27, Japan on July 30 and France on Aug.
-2. Group A includes South Korea, Serbia, Canada and Spain.
+The U.S. women are headed to Group B, along with Nigeria, France and host Japan.
+Group A includes South Korea, Serbia, Canada and Spain.
 Group C is composed of Australia, Puerto Rico, China and Belgium.

 Each team plays the other teams in its group once, so all nations have three opening-round games.
 The top two finishers from each group, along with the two best third-place teams, move on to the quarterfinals.